How Does Dialectical Behavior Therapy For PTSD Work?

 • An exaggerated startle response

-Dialectical behavior therapy (DBT) is a type of therapy based on the concepts in cognitive-behavioral therapy with an emphasis on helping individuals regulate and tolerate their emotions
+Dialectical behavior therapy (DBT) for PTSD is an evidence-based type of therapy based on the concepts in cognitive behavioral therapy with an emphasis on helping individuals learn to better control and tolerate their emotions

 Mindfulness may be a key component of coping with PTSD, as one of the most common symptoms associated with the condition is a feeling of disconnection from one’s body, emotions, and relationships.
 People with PTSD may also believe they are “stuck in the past” and unable to move forward into the future.
 Mindfulness may help a person let go of the past and experience the present moment, reducing the perceived threat of the past and future.